6 things you didn’t know about 0% APR cards

 Key takeaways

-- If you're interested in a credit card with a 0 percent intro APR offer, be sure to read the terms carefully.
-Intro APR offers only last for a specific period of time, and you'll typically need to transfer any balances within the first few months of account opening.
-You'll also need to pay a balance transfer fee of 3 percent to 5 percent of each transfer.
+• If you’re interested in a credit card with an intro APR offer, be sure to read the terms carefully.
+Intro APR offers only last for a specific period of time, and you’ll typically need to transfer any balances within the first few months of account opening to qualify.

-Unless you’ve been living under a rock, you’ve probably heard about credit cards that offer a 0 percent intro APR.
-Maybe you received a preapproved credit card offer in the mail, or perhaps you saw a commercial about balance transfer credit cards that can help you pay down debt.
-Either way, it’s important to understand what a 0 percent APR card can do — and what it can’t do.
+There’s a good chance you’ve heard about credit cards that offer a 0 percent intro APR at one point or another.
+Perhaps you received a preapproved credit card offer in the mail, or maybe you saw a commercial about balance transfer credit cards that are geared toward helping you pay down debt.
+But no matter where your knowledge of these types of cards came from, it’s important to understand what a 0 percent APR card can do — and what it can’t.

-A credit card with a 0 percent intro APR offer can be a valuable tool, but it can’t magically make your financial woes disappear.
-If you’re thinking of signing up for a card that gives you a 0 percent intro APR, there are plenty of things to know about 0 percent APR cards before you do so you can get the most out of your credit card and avoid some very common pitfalls.
+A credit card with a 0 percent intro APR offer can be a valuable tool, but if you’re deep in debt, it can’t automatically make your financial woes disappear.
+In fact, there are plenty of things to know about zero interest cards before you apply so that you can get the most out of your credit card and avoid some common pitfalls.

 1. You’ll still have a monthly minimum payment

-First off, you should know that 0 percent APR credit cards still require you to make a minimum payment each month.
+First off, you should know that intro APR credit cards still require you to make a minimum payment each month.
 This payment won’t include any interest for balances that qualify for the 0 percent intro APR offer, but it’s due just the same.

 2. Your intro APR may apply to balance transfers, purchases or both

 Another common misconception about 0 percent APR credit cards is the idea that they let you skip interest regardless of how you use your card.
 The reality is quite different, and you’ll notice this when you begin comparing credit cards.
-While some cards only offer a 0 percent intro APR on balance transfers, others only apply a 0 percent intro APR offer to purchases made with your card.
-Some card options offer a 0 percent intro APR on both purchases and balance transfers, either for the same length of time or different lengths of time.
+While some cards only offer a 0 percent intro APR on balance transfers, others only apply that intro APR offer to purchases made with your card.
+Some cards offer a 0 percent intro APR on both purchases and balance transfers, but perhaps for different lengths of time.

-All you have to do to find out how interest is charged is to read the fine print on the credit card you’re considering.
-For example, the intro APR offer terms for the Citi® Double Cash Card, a popular balance transfer card, are as follows:
+All you have to do to find out how interest is charged is read the fine print on the credit card you’re considering.
+For example, the intro APR offer terms for the Citi Double Cash® Card, a popular balance transfer card, are as follows:

-- There is no 0 percent intro APR offer on purchases.
+• There is no intro APR offer for purchases.

 That’s one good reason to always pay your credit card bill early or on time.
-Another reason to do so is the fact that your payment history is the most important factor that makes up your FICO credit score.
+Another reason to do so is that your payment history is the most important factor affecting your FICO credit score.

 4. Balance transfer fees can eat away at your savings